 Tributes flowed for George Michael after he passed away peacefully in his home on Christmas Day last year.

-The singer was laid to rest late last month, with representatives saying in a statement: “Family and close friends gathered for the small, private ceremony to say goodbye to their beloved son, brother and friend.
+“Family and close friends gathered for the small, private ceremony to say goodbye to their beloved son, brother and friend.

 “George Michael’s family would like to thank his fans across the world for their many messages of love and support.”